 The Falcons got a last-gasp drive, but they couldn't get into position for a field goal and time expired with the Vikings on top for their fourth straight win.

 Minnesota runs their record to 5-4. . .4-0 without Justin Jefferson in the lineup. . .and will host the New Orleans Saints next week at U.S. Bank Stadium with Jefferson (perhaps) back in the lineup.

-The Vikings throttle the Falcons by a final score of 28-12 and get a big win to start the 2019 season.
-Thanks to everyone that got their coverage of today’s game right here at The Daily Norseman!
+The Minnesota Vikings win a wild one in Atlanta, taking down the Atlanta Falcons by a score of 31-28.
+Thank you to everyone who got their coverage of this week’s game right here at The Daily Norseman!